debiki/talkyard/docs/e2e-tests-readme.md

     fix that by building the end-to-end test code:

         s/d-gulp build-e2e

+1. If this happens: `There is an issue with node-fibers ... ` and:
+   `node_modules/fibers/bin/linux-x64-67-glibc/fibers.node is missing`, then, try this:

+        yarn --force

+   That'll recompile the `fibers.node` binary, needed by wdio-mocha-framework.

 1. Some tests, e.g. `chat.2browsers.test.ts`, require two browsers.
 Then use the 2whatever config files, e.g.: